The Bankrate promise

 United Business Card: Best for international travel

-The United℠ Business Card from Chase offers 2X miles on United Airlines purchases (including tickets and in-flight purchases) and 1X miles on all other purchases.
-This card also comes with a $99 annual fee, waived the first year, and a 75,000-mile welcome bonus after you spend $5,000 in the first three months.
+The United℠ Business Card from Chase offers 2X miles on United Airlines purchases, dining, office supplies, local transit and commuting and at gas stations (plus 1X miles on all other purchases).
+This card also comes with a $99 annual fee, waived the first year, and a 50,000-mile welcome bonus after you spend $5,000 in the first three months.

 Why it’s best for international travel